 Economic considerations play a significant role in transit usage across generations.
 Baby Boomers, many of whom are retired, often rely on fixed incomes.
 While public transit can be a cost-effective option, affordability remains a concern.
 For example, a senior on a limited budget might opt for a discounted transit pass or rely on community-based services like paratransit.
 The essential nature of healthcare access drives much of their transit use, according to 2025 Eno Center data.

 Gen X, juggling mortgages, childcare, and healthcare costs, often views transit as a way to reduce expenses.
 In cities with robust public transit, Gen Xers may choose to downsize their cars or use transit for daily commutes.
-However, in areas with limited options, they may still depend on personal vehicles.
-TransitCenter's 2024 research shows that only 43% of Gen X riders cite sustainability as their primary motivation, highlighting that financial practicality rather than environmental concerns drives many of their transit choices.
+In areas with limited options, they may still depend on personal vehicles.
+TransitCenter's 2024 research shows that only about 43% of Gen X riders cite sustainability as their primary motivation — financial practicality, not environmental concerns, drives many of their transit choices, and the affordable transportation case for transit in low-income communities applies just as readily to middle-class households whose budgets cannot absorb a second car.

 Millennials, who entered the workforce during the 2008 financial crisis, are more likely to prioritize cost over convenience.
 Renting an apartment near transit hubs or using bike-sharing programs can save money compared to car ownership.
-For many, transit is not just a choice but a necessity—the 64% who cite sustainability reflect both economic and environmental motivations.
+For many, transit is not just a choice but a necessity — the 64% who cite sustainability reflect both economic and environmental motivations, and the meaningful savings available through employee transit-pass discount programs compound that case for cost-conscious commuters.

 Gen Z, facing rising tuition costs and uncertain job markets, is even more attuned to the financial aspects of transit.
 They are more likely to use free or low-cost options, such as city bike programs or ride-sharing services, to minimize expenses.
 Post-pandemic economic conditions have only heightened this cost-consciousness among younger riders.